 Allegations of negligent valuation will occur.
+This is a simple premise upon which this paper is based and it seems incontrovertible.
+Allegations of negligence are not confined to valuers.
+Architects, engineers, real estate agents, doctors and lawyers have all been, and continue to be, subject to claims based on alleged professional negligence.
+The reasons are also relatively straightforward.
 First, professionals make mistakes.
-The leading English legal text on professional negligence (Jackson and Powell, 1997) contained in its first preface the truism that "There is hardly any professional man who does not from time to time do that which the courts would castigate as negligent".
+The leading English legal text on Professional Negligence (Jackson and Powell, 1997) contained in its first preface the truism that "There is hardly any professional man who does not from time to time do that which the courts would castigate as negligent'.
 While many of these mistakes will be capable of being corrected, some will not.
-Second, clients and others, such as lending institutions to whom reports are shown, rely upon the valuations.
-Clients sustain losses in some of the transactions in which they engage.
+Second, clients, and others, such as lending institutions to whom reports are shown, make use of valuations.
+They rely on them.
+Clients, whether investors in property, developers or lenders, sustain losses in some of the transactions in which they engage.
 They then wish to re-coup or at least partly offset those losses.
-Third, valuers, as professionals, represent an eligible target and potential source for recovery for clients or third parties who have sustained losses.
+Third, valuers, as professionals, represent an eligible target and potential source for recovery for clients or third parties who have sustained losses, whether or not they bear any moral responsibility for those losses.
 Valuers routinely carry professional indemnity insurance, which constitutes the 'pot of gold' which the claimant seeks.
+In the case of large-scale commercial work in particular, the valuer may well be from a large national or even international practice.
+This has beneficial consequences for the claimant as well, since the practice, in addition to its own substantial assets, has a reputation to protect, which will encourage it to try to resolve a problem in which it is implicated.
+Valuers, as professional people, feel a sense of responsibility and duty to their clients which make it relatively less likely that they will merely seek to distance themselves from a problematic situation.

-By no means all the allegations of negligence against valuers will be well founded.
+By no means all the allegations of negligence against valuers will be well-founded.
 Investors and lenders can sustain losses through their own incompetence.
-The cause of the losses may be sheer misfortune, unforeseeable market movement or may even be a cynical device to try to avoid or delay payment of fees owed to the valuer.
+The author was part of a research team which investigated contributory negligence by lending institutions (Crosby et al., 1998a) and this is referred to further in this paper below.
+The cause of the losses may be sheer misfortune or unforeseeable market movement.
+An allegation of negligence may even be a cynical device to try to avoid or delay payment of fees owed to the valuer.